 Twelve companies launch Hydrogen Alliance Hamburg

 Airbus, ArcelorMittal, Gasnetz Hamburg, GreenPlug, Hamburger Hafen und Logistik AG, Hamburg Port Authority, Hadag Seetouristik und Fährdienst and Stadtreinigung announced Monday (April 26, 2021) the formation of the "Hydrogen Network Hamburg" with the Hamburg Green Hydrogen Hub consisting of Shell, Vattenfall, Mitsubishi Heavy Industries and Wärme Hamburg.
-The alliance has also submitted an application for EU funding to advance nine hydrogen projects in the Port of Hamburg.
 The Elbe city and its partners are striving to decarbonise industry and establish an environment-friendly hydrogen sector to ensure a sustainable economy in future.
 The prerequisites are already in place.

 Network to save over one million tonnes of CO2 annually

 Hopes are now high that joint projects for the production, distribution and use of hydrogen should reduce greenhouse gases considerably.
 The use of hydrogen by means of on-site electrolysis, seaborne imports and connections to the European hydrogen network could potentially save over one million tonnes of 16 million tonnes of CO2 emitted in Hamburg every year by 2030.
 The network is also aiming for positive transfer effects across Germany and Europe.
 The joint application submitted as part of the EU-wide funding programme "Important Projects of Common European Interest" (IPCEI) comprises nine complementary projects.